arcmantle/weave/packages/core/library/src/observe/observe.modularization-plan.md

   - Wired `observe.ts` to delegate batching/transactions to the module and passed `getBatchFrames` into `proxy-factory` for group ID selection.
   - Preserved nested sync/async coalescing behavior and group semantics; public API unchanged.
   - Validated with the full observe test suite: all tests passing.
 Styling/lint items are intentionally deferred per repo guidance.

+- 2025-09-28 — Step 9: Extracted `config.ts` and integrated.
+  - Moved `observe.configure` into `config.ts` with `configureRoot`, delegating from `observe.ts`.
+  - Preserved options merge behavior and `lastUngrouped` reset semantics; public API unchanged.
+  - Verified with the full observe test suite: all tests passing.